Resident Tuition Entitlement

 Qualification on the basis of employment of the student (Request for Resident Entitlement By Reason of Student's Own Employment)

-(1) the student must work for a publicly supported Texas institution of higher education; (2) the student must be employed at least one-half time (twenty hours per week) on a regular monthly basis (not hourly); (3) the beginning employment date must be on or before the twelfth class day of a long semester or the fourth class day of a summer term and the ending employment date must be no earlier than the last official class day; and (4) the job must be related to the student's degree program.
+(1) the student must work for a publicly supported Texas institution of higher education; (2) the student must be employed at least one-half time (twenty hours per week); (3) the beginning employment date must be on or before the twelfth class day of a long semester or the fourth class day of a summer term and the ending employment date must be no earlier than the last official class day; and (4) the job must be related to the student's degree program.

 Only students appointed to positions requiring student status will be eligible to be certified as satisfying the requirements for Resident Tuition Entitlement by Reason of Student's Own Employment.
 See memo on Appointment of Students.